merry7cherry/merry7cherry.github.io/index.md

 }
 </style>

-Hi, I am an undergrad at the University of Washington, advised by Prof. [Ranjay Krishna](http://www.ranjaykrishna.com/index.html), PhD student [Jieyu Zhang](https://jieyuz2.github.io/), and PhD student [Zixian Ma](https://zixianma.github.io/) at [UW CSE RAIVN Lab](https://raivn.cs.washington.edu/).
-Currently I am also a student collaborator at [Allen Institute for AI](https://allenai.org/) working on VLM training and data generation.
+Hi, I am a Master's student at the University of California, Irvine, working as a Research Assistant in the [Trustworthy ML/AI Group](https://sites.google.com/uci.edu/yanning-shen/group?authuser=0) at UCI.
+I am also a student collaborator at [Oak Ridge National Laboratory](https://education.ornl.gov/graduate/) working on generative and understanding models.

 **Research Interests**:

-- **2D and 3D Grounding and Tracking**: Developing robust object detection, grounding and tracking systems that can understand spatial relationships and temporal dynamics across different modalities, with applications in autonomous systems and embodied AI.
+- **Generative Models**: Developing advanced algorithms and models for generative modeling, understanding, and reasoning, with applications in computer vision and vision-language models.

-- **Controllable Generative Models**: Building controllable and interpretable generative models for visual content creation, enabling precise control with more fine-grained control signal.
+- **Efficient Generation**: Proposing novel generative theory/algorithms for efficiency, including one-step generation and multi-stage generation approaches.

-- **Compositional and Scalable Synthetic Visual Data Generation**: Creating programmable and scalable synthetic data generation pipelines for Vision Foundation Model includes: VLMs, VLAs, Detectors, Generative models.
+- **Fairness in AI**: Designing methods to address challenges of fairness in generative models and representation learning.

-- **Vision and Spatial centric VLM**: Advancing vision-language models to better understand complex spatial reasoning, multi-step visual tasks, and multimodal tool-use scenarios, bridging the gap between visual perception and actionable intelligence.
+- **Multi-modal Understanding**: Working on generative and understanding models for real-world data (images, videos, 3D, and multi-modality), focusing on improving efficiency and performance.

 <div class="announcement-banner">
-  📢 I'm applying for PhD programs in the 2027 cycle.
-I'm also seeking research collaborations at UW and AI2, and open to exploring other opportunities.
-Feel free to <a href="mailto:weikaih@cs.washington.edu">reach out</a>!
+  📢 I'm seeking a PhD position focused on generative and understanding models for real-world data (images, videos, 3D, and multi-modality).
+Motivated to address challenges in generation, understanding, reasoning, efficiency, and fairness.
+Feel free to <a href="mailto:chenrum@uci.edu">reach out</a>!
 </div>

 ## 📝 Publications